livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 ### 8.5 Operation kind labels

-parent_create, parent_update, attr_create, attr_update, edge_create, edge_update, rating_create, and rating_update are operation kind labels that describe creation or update of the corresponding object type.
+`parent_create`, `parent_update`, `attr_create`, `attr_update`, `edge_create`, `edge_update`, `rating_create`, and `rating_update` are operation kind labels that describe creation or update of the corresponding object type.

 ## 9. Ordering and sync terms

 ### 9.1 global_seq

-global_seq is a node local strictly monotonic sequence number assigned to accepted persisted writes.
+`global_seq` is a node local strictly monotonic sequence number assigned to accepted persisted writes.

 Constraints:

 - global_seq defines a total order of accepted writes on a node.
 - global_seq is used to support incremental exchange and provenance checks.

-This file does not define how global_seq is stored, indexed, or transmitted.
+This file does not define how `global_seq` is stored, indexed, or transmitted.

 ### 9.2 Sync

-Sync is the process by which nodes exchange envelopes or derived data so that each node can accept, reject, and persist operations according to its own rules.
+`Sync` is the process by which nodes exchange envelopes or derived data so that each node can accept, reject, and persist operations according to its own rules.

 Constraint: